MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Direct-Hardware-Requirements.md

 ### Servers

 - Minimum of 2 servers, maximum of 16 servers
-- All servers must be identical in hardware components, drivers, firmware, and configuration
+- All servers should be the same make and model

 ### CPU